-The Webb-Waring Foundation, which has supported biomedical research in Colorado for decades, entrusted the Boettcher Foundation with its assets in 2008, and the Boettcher Foundation agreed to match that money to create a dedicated funding stream to support biomedical research.
-The resulting program, the Webb-Waring Biomedical Research program, continues Webb-Waring’s tradition by funding the work of promising biomedical researchers at Colorado institutions.
+The Webb-Waring Foundation, which has supported biomedical research in Colorado for decades, entrusted the Boettcher Foundation with its assets in 2008.
+As part of an innovative agreement, the Boettcher Foundation agreed to match that money, paired with a contribution from the University of Colorado, to create a dedicated funding stream to support biomedical research.
+The resulting program, the Webb-Waring Biomedical Research Awards program, continues Webb-Waring’s tradition by funding the work of promising biomedical researchers at Colorado institutions.

 By funding researchers at this critical juncture, the Boettcher Foundation seeks to keep promising research on track and ensure that Colorado’s best scientific minds aren’t compelled to leave the state in search of funding.